raizy21/banana-store/README.md

 # 🛍️ Project Summary: Banana Store

-The Banana Store is a simple project built with **Node.js**, **Express.js**, and **MongoDB**.
+The Banana Store is a full-stack project built with **Node.js**, **Express.js**, **MongoDB**, and **Nodemailer**.

-It is designed to store and manage product data , including:
+It is designed to store and manage product data, as well as handle customer inquiries, including:

-- 🗂️ Product information
+- 🗂️ Product information (name, price, image, timestamps)
+- ✉️ Customer contact forms sent via email

-This backend provides a clean and structured API for handling and storing store-related data.
+This backend provides a clean and structured API for:

+- **Managing product data** – CRUD operations for products stored in MongoDB
+- **Sending customer messages** – Securely sending form data via Gmail SMTP using Nodemailer

 ---

+> **ℹ️ Note:**
+> This project uses **Gmail App Passwords** for secure email sending.
+Be sure to configure your `.env` file correctly to avoid login errors.

 ### 👥 Contributions